lingliw/panTool/padocTool/input/articles/virtual-network/virtual-networks-reserved-public-ip.md

 To prevent IP addresses from changing, you can reserve an IP address.
 Reserved IPs can be used only as a VIP, ensuring that the IP address for the cloud service will be the same even as resources are shutdown or deallocated.
 Furthermore, you can convert existing dynamic IPs used as a VIP to a reserved IP address.

+> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model).
+However, In Windows Azure China, Virtual Machines, Storage, and Virtual Network are not manageable with ARM.

+Make sure you understand how [IP addresses](/documentation/articles/virtual-network-ip-addresses-overview-classic) work in Azure.

 ## When do I need a reserved IP?
 - **You want to ensure that the IP is reserved in your subscription**.
 If you want to reserve an IP address that will not be released from your subscription under any circumstance, you should use a reserved public IP.
 - **You want your IP to stay with your cloud service even across stopped or deallocated state (VMs)**.
 If you want your service to be accessed by using an IP address that will not change even when VMs in the cloud service are stop or deallocated.
 - **You want to ensure that outbound traffic from Azure uses a predictable IP address**.
 You may have your on-premises firewall configured to allow only traffic from specific IP addresses.
-By reserving an IP, you will know the source IP address and won’t have to update your firewall rules due to an IP change.
+By reserving an IP, you will know the source IP address and won't have to update your firewall rules due to an IP change.

 ## FAQ
 1. Can I use a reserved IP for all Azure services?
-  - Reserved IPs can only be used for VMs and cloud service instance roles.
+  - Reserved IPs can only be used for VMs and cloud service instance roles exposed through a VIP.
 1. How many reserved IPs can I have?
   - At this time, all Azure subscriptions are authorized to use 20 reserved IPs.
 However, you can request additional reserved IPs.
 See the [Subscription and Service Limits](/documentation/articles/azure-subscription-service-limits) page for more information.
 1. Is there a charge for reserved IPs?
-  - See [Reserved IP Address Pricing Details](/home/features/ip-addresses/#price) for pricing information.
+  - See [Reserved IP Address Pricing Details](/pricing/details/reserved-ip-addresses) for pricing information.
 1. How do I reserve an IP address?
   - You can use PowerShell or the [Azure Management REST API](https://msdn.microsoft.com/zh-cn/library/azure/dn722420.aspx) to request a reserved IP from a particular region.
 Azure will reserve an IP address from that region and correlate it to your subscription.
 You can then use the reserved IP in that region.
 You cannot reserve an IP address by using the Management Portal.
 1. Can I use this with affinity group based VNets?